The Science of Skincare: 6 Supplements for Radiant, Healthy Skin

 2. Collagen

 Collagen is the most abundant protein in the human body and a major component of the skin, providing structure and strength.4 As we age, our bodies produce less collagen, leading to a loss of skin elasticity and the appearance of wrinkles.
-Supplementing with collagen has been shown to improve skin hydration, and elasticity, and reduce the appearance of fine lines and wrinkles.5
+Supplementing with collagen has been shown to improve skin hydration and elasticity and reduce the appearance of fine lines and wrinkles.5

 Recommended Dosage

-Although there is no standardized dosage for collagen supplements, studies suggest that consuming 2.5 to 10 grams of hydrolyzed collagen daily can benefit skin health.6 For optimal results, you should look for a high-quality collagen supplement, such as one derived from grass-fed, pasture-raised animals or a marine source.
+Although there is no standardized dosage for collagen supplements, studies suggest consuming 2.5 to 10 grams of hydrolyzed collagen daily can benefit skin health.6 For optimal results, you should look for a high-quality collagen supplement, such as one derived from grass-fed, pasture-raised animals or a marine source.

 3. Biotin